When did digital tachographs come in?

 The new regulation on recording equipment in road transport supports satellite-linked technology (connection to Global Navigation Satellite System (GNSS),

 remote roadside checks via wireless Dedicated Short Range Communication (DSRC) and

 enhanced security with cryptology in particular.

-We've been also contributing to the eCall, the EU emergency-call system.
-We are one of the main providers of M2M modules fitted in all new types of vehicles sold in the EU as of April 2018.
+We've also been contributing to the eCall, the EU emergency-call system.
+We are one of the leading providers of M2M modules fitted in all new types of vehicles sold in the EU as of April 2018.